vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/aspnet/ssl.md

 weight = 150
 +++

-PCF apps run under a non-priviledged container account they do not have access to install or access certs in the Windows Machine cert store.
+PCF apps run under a non-privileged container account they do not have access to install or access certs in the Windows Machine cert store.

 To resolve this, there are few approaches:

 * The app could install certificate into Current User Store and point configuration to load cert from `StoreLocation.CurrentUser`.
-For the system to use client cert in TLS hadshake private key should be stored in the Windows store - use `X509KeyStorageFlags.PersistKeySet` when loading the certificate.
+For the system to use client cert in TLS handshake private key should be stored in the Windows store - use `X509KeyStorageFlags.PersistKeySet` when loading the certificate.

     ```c#
     X509Certificate2 xcert = new X509Certificate2(cert, passw, X509KeyStorageFlags.PersistKeySet);